The Music Interviews

 In this space, I’ll share some of those sessions.

 We’ll start with my first.
-David Byrne was not only the first artist to appear live in the KSCA Music Hall, but he was my first interview as well…
+David Byrne was not only my first interview, but he was the first artist to appear live in the KSCA Music Hall!

 In no particular order: